 Where can I go to fill or refill a prescription?

 Students can fill or refill prescriptions at DCAM Pharmacy located in the University’s medical center (5758 South Maryland Avenue).
 Students also have access to local pharmacies, such as CVS and Walgreens.
-Please see our SCS Prescription Refills page for more information.
+Please see our Prescription Refills page for more information.

-Does SCS help students find outside providers?
+Does UChicago Student Wellness help students find outside providers?

 For those students who have insurance plans other than U-SHIP, the outside providers who may be available will vary depending on the student’s health insurance coverage.
 Students who have other health insurance coverage will need to access their insurance company’s website to generate a list of local, in-network providers.
-SCS clinicians will help as much as possible with that referral process.
+Our clinicians will help as much as possible with that referral process.

 Are outside providers covered by U-SHIP?